 How good is this array of hardware?

-The combination of the i3-12100F, ARC A580, and the 16GB of RAM will allow you to play most games on higher settings on a 1080P monitor.
+The combination of the Ryzen 5 5500, ARC A580, and the 16GB of RAM will allow you to play most games on higher settings on a 1080P monitor.

 For non-demanding popular titles like Fortnite, Minecraft, Roblox, League of Legends, Valorant, Rocket League, or older games like Skyrim, etc. this PC will run then on medium-or-higher settings with a high framerate.

-This build will also work for running more-demanding titles (like Starfield, Assassin’s Creed, God of War, Elden Ring, etc.) as well, but you will have to lower the settings a bit to achieve a consistent playable framerate.
+This build will also work for running more-demanding titles (like Assassin’s Creed, Cyberpunk 2077, God of War, Elden Ring, etc.) as well and as you can see in the benchmarks below, you can even run those kinds of games on higher or ultra settings with a playable framerate.

 You’ll be hard-pressed to find that kind of performance out of a $500 prebuilt PC.